entekadesign/kobold-alarm-clock-card/README.md

     - Set time display font to system or any of three presets
     - Set default durations of snooze and undismissed alarm
 - **Enhance reliability**
-    - Set HA entities to ping connection and to sound a device-hosted alarm
+    - Set HA entities to ping connection and to sound a LAN-accessible alarm

 <br>